slact/nchan/README.md

   arguments: 1
   default: `oldest`
   context: server, location, if
   > Controls the first message received by a new subscriber. 'oldest' starts at the oldest available message in a channel's message queue, 'newest' waits until a message arrives.
-If a number `n` is specified, starts at `n`th message from the oldest. (`-n` start at `n`th from now).
+If a number `n` is specified, starts at `n`th message from the oldest. (`-n` starts at `n`th from now).
 0 is equivalent to 'newest'.

 - **nchan_subscriber_http_raw_stream_separator** `<string>`
   arguments: 1